 Getting Started with Book Talks

 After each student is signed up for at least two presentations, I give students a planning guide and checklist.
 I typically give the planning guide and checklist to students about two weeks before their presentation.
 Otherwise, most of the planning guides would end up shoved in the back of students’ desks or wadded up in their backpacks.
 However, if a student wants one early, I will certainly give them one.
 Students can use the planning guide as an outline for the book talk.
 It is broken into four segments and describes what students should do in each segment.
-Most students find the checklist particularly helpful, because it clearly indicates what is expected in the book talk.
-You can set your own parameters and requirements, such as how long the book talk should be (typically 3-5 minutes) and if students are allowed to repeat books.
+Most students find the checklist particularly helpful, because it clearly indicates what is expected.
+You can set your own parameters and requirements, such as how long the talk should be (typically 3-5 minutes) and if students are allowed to repeat books.

 Increase Reading Engagement: Wrap Up